mdhutchis/Electric_Brewery/README.md

   <img src="https://github.com/mdhutchis/Schwendi_Brewing/blob/master/VSS-59.png">
 </p>

-# VSS 59 Brewing
+# Introduction
-A collection of parts and helpers for the VSS 59 brewery setup.
+VSS 59 brewing uses an all-electric Brew-In-A-Bag (BIAB) setup.
+This method originated in Australia :australia: and is centered around using a single vessel for brewing.
+Efficiency is maintained by re-circulating the wort and precise temperature control is achieved with a RaspberryPi based controller.

+Many of the parts are custom designed and printed with a 3D printer; these parts are included in this repository for reference.
+Contributions are welcome; printed parts can be provided if desired.

+# Main Brewery Components
+In progress.

+# 3D Printed Parts List
 ## Random Parts
 ### Drip Tray
 This is a little helper to keep beer from dripping out of the picnic taps.
 It prints in two pieces and then is assembled and hung on the picnic tap.
-Keeps the fridge clean!
+Keeps the fridge clean, slide it to the side to pour a beer and it then neatly slides right back under the tap to catch any last drops.

 - [Drip Tray](https://github.com/mdhutchis/VSS_Brewing/blob/master/Random_Parts/Drip%20Tray.stl)
 - [Hanger](https://github.com/mdhutchis/VSS_Brewing/blob/master/Random_Parts/Drip%20Tray%20Hanger.stl)